Chicago Chatham Theatre program for July 29, 1923

 MONTE BLUE, MARIE PREVOST, HARRY MYERS, MISS DUPONT, FRANK KEENAN, PAT O'MALLEY

 "Love cowards!
 They excuse their sins in the name of love!
-Let them neet and marry and I'll transmute their wedding rings to brass!"
+Let them meet and marry and I'll transmute their wedding rings to brass!"

 American social life has received no more truthful and bitter arraignment than this story of Philip Baldwin's career presents.
 He has his pattern everywhere you turn.
 Strong in purpose, weak in fulfillment, moral in intention, susceptible through craving affection.
 Society's structure topples dangerously on such weak props.